section-engineering-education/engineering-education/content/articles/custom-transformer/index.md

 1. A good understanding of the Python language.
 2. Familiarity with the Numpy and Pandas library.
-3. A basic knowledge in using Jupyter Notebooks or any other notebook-based technology e.g Google Colabs.
+3. A basic knowledge in using Jupyter Notebooks or any other notebook-based technology, e.g., Google Colab.
-4. Python and the above-mentioned libraries installed.
+4. Python and the libraries mentioned above installed.

 Let's jump into it.

-> The code snippets are tailored for a notebook but you can as well use normal python files.
+> The code snippets are tailored for a notebook, but you can also use regular python files.

 ### Getting Started